Gurjant Singh Budhsinghwala: Wanted for

-India Today's Volume 17 mentioned that Budhsinghwala was responsible for the killings and injury of key police officers and politicians.
+Budhsinghwala was responsible for the killings of over 1,000 people including key police officers and politicians.

 Death

 Budhsinghwala was killed in a police encounter on 29 July 1992, in Ludhiana, when he and other members of KLF were meeting.
 The firefight took several hours.
-Police stated that Singh was killed in the house where meeting was taking place, while some witnesses claim that he was killed in an alleyway 50 m away from the house.
+Police stated that Singh was killed in the house where a meeting was taking place, while some witnesses claim that he was killed in an alleyway 50 m away from the house.
 His body was not returned to his family and was secretly cremated as police feared that his body might be used as a propaganda tool.
 At the time of his death, he was wanted in 37 cases of assassination.

 There was a 2.5 million rupee bounty on Gurjant Singh at his time of death.